BredaUniversityGames/xs/docs/design/design.md

 ### Wren API

 **Scripting in (type-checked) Wren.**
 *Why:* class-based, looks like C# (and C++).
 Faster and smaller than Lua with a VM small enough to comprehend (and modify).
 Milliseconds to compile a whole game to bytecode.
 Check the *Appendix*. *Costs:* smaller ecosystem than Lua.
 Wren is (effectively) unmaintained, so xs has a fork with type extensions.

 **The xs library is not in core.** Entity-component, all components, containers, geometry helpers, all in script.
 Single entry point is through a minimal *Game* class with three methods. *Why:* keeps the core tiny and stateless (oblivious of gameplay).
-The makes live reload work.
+That is what makes live reload work.
 *Costs:* gameplay runs at script speed, which caps entity counts.

 **Examples**